Gatling Executor

 }

-You can also specify properties per-scenario, which will add to module-level properties:
+You can also specify properties per scenario, which will be added to the module-level properties:

 scenarios: